ajstarks/decksh/README.md

     rtext      "text"     x y angle size [font] [color] [opacity] [link]

-Text on an arc centered at (x,y), with specified radius, between begin and ending angles (in degrees)
+Text on an arc centered at (x,y), with specified radius, between begin and ending angles (in degrees). if the beginning angle is less than the ending angle the text is rendered counter-clockwise. if the beginning angle is greater than the ending angle, the text is rendered clockwise.

     arctext    "text"     x y radius begin-angle end-angle size [font] [color] [opacity] [link]